 mount -a

-In chroot environment, execute the following commands:
+In the chroot environment, execute the following commands:

 echo "KEYFILE_PATTERN=/etc/luks/*.keyfile" >> /etc/cryptsetup-initramfs/conf-hook